Mikrodidakt/bakery/documentation/build-config.md

 ## artifacts

 Each task has the capability to collect specific files.
 All collected files will be placed in the artifacts directory, which is defined in the workspace config.
 The artifacts directory is specified by the context variable ARTIFACTS_DIR.
-I will refer to the artifacts directory using the context variable $#[ARTIFACTS_DIR].
+I will refer to the artifacts directory using the context variable ARTIFACTS_DIR.

 Artifacts are organized as a list of children, where each child can have a type.
 If no type is specified, the default type "file" will be used.

 ### file

-Collect file 'test/file1.txt' and copy it to '$#[ARTIFACTS_DIR]/file1.txt'.
+Collect file 'test/file1.txt' and copy it to 'ARTIFACTS_DIR/file1.txt'.

 ```json
   "artifacts": [